Estherem1/LITA_Class_Documentation-/README.md

 ---
 ### Exploratory Data Analysis
 EDA involved the exploring of the Data to answer some questions about the Data such as;
-- What is the overall sales trend
+- What is the popular subscription type by the number of customers
-- Which product are top sellers
+- Find customers who canceled their subscription within 6 months
-- What are the products on peak sales?
+- calculate the average subscription duration for all customers?
 ---
 ### Data Analysis
 This is where we include some basics lines of code or queries or even some of the DAX expressions used during your analysis;